jj-zhu/jj-zhu.github.io/index.md

 ### News and updates

+- Lecture notes available: my lecture notes for my summer school lectures at the Peking University is available at [here](https://github.com/jj-zhu/PKU-Summer-School-2026/blob/main/notes/cgf_notes_transcribed.pdf).
+Many thanks to the student who scribed it.

 - New preprints:
   - A new version of the inclusive-KL gradient flows, that includes new results such as inclusive/forward KL-Gaussian gradient flows, local-estimator Wasserstein gradient flows, is updated here:  [Inclusive KL Gradient Flows: Otto-Wasserstein, Fisher-Rao-Gaussian, and Local-Estimator Dynamics.
 Jia-Jie Zhu](https://arxiv.org/pdf/2411.00214).